expectedparrot/edsl/docs/index.rst

 - :ref:`agents`:  Understand the design and implementation of AI agents that respond to surveys.
 - :ref:`language_models`:  Examine the selection and application of language models for generating results.
 - :ref:`results`:  Investigate methods for analyzing and utilizing survey results.
+- :ref:`data`:  Learn about caching and sharing your survey results.
+- :ref:`exceptions`:  Understand how to identify and handle exceptions in your survey design.
+- :ref:`coop`:  Learn how to use the EDSL package in a collaborative research environment. *Coming soon!*

 How-to Guides
 -------------